Improvisational theatre: Psychology

 In the field of the psychology of consciousness, Eberhard Scheiffele explored the altered state of consciousness experienced by actors and improvisers in his scholarly paper Acting: an altered state of consciousness.
 According to G. William Farthing in The Psychology of Consciousness comparative study, actors routinely enter into an altered state of consciousness (ASC).
 Acting is seen as altering most of the 14 dimensions of changed subjective experience which characterize ASCs according to Farthing, namely: attention, perception, imagery and fantasy, inner speech, memory, higher-level thought processes, meaning or significance of experiences, time experience, emotional feeling and expression, level of arousal, self-control, suggestibility, body image, and sense of personal identity.

+In the field of cognitive psychology and neuropsychology, improv seems to involve a lot of cognitive processes, especially attention.
+Improv can improve creativity, dealing with uncertainty, narrative skills and decrease anxiety with teenagers, young and older adults.

-In the growing field of Drama Therapy, psychodramatic improvisation, along with other techniques developed for Drama Therapy, are used extensively.
-The "Yes, and" rule has been compared to Milton Erickson's utilization process and to a variety of acceptance-based psychotherapies.
+In the growing field of drama therapy, psychodramatic improvisation, along with other techniques developed for drama therapy, are used extensively.
+The "Yes, and..." rule has been compared to Milton H. Erickson's utilization process and to a variety of acceptance-based psychotherapies.
 Improv training has been recommended for couples therapy and therapist training, and it has been speculated that improv training may be helpful in some cases of social anxiety disorder.